-‘This is really my coming home,’ Amy Yeung tells us from her colourful, fabric-strewn studio-shop in Albuquerque’s Old Town.
+‘This is really my coming home,’ Amy Denet Deal (formerly Yeung) tells us from her colourful, fabric-strewn studio-shop in Albuquerque’s Old Town.
 She’s referring to the arc of her life’s journey.
 Born to a Diné (Navajo) mother but adopted and raised in a non-Native family in Indiana, Amy always knew a bit about her heritage, but only learned the full picture as an adult, after tracking down her biological mother.

 At the time, Amy was a high-flying designer based in Los Angeles.
 She had gone to fashion school, lived around the world and spent years, she says, ‘designing fast fashion clothing destined for landfills’.
 But something didn’t sit right with all that waste, and she was looking for a new direction.
 So, one day, she packed up her possessions, waved goodbye to LA and moved to Albuquerque, New Mexico, to work on a new project with purpose.

-That project was Orenda Tribe, Amy’s upcycled and vintage clothing brand that makes ‘sustainably reimagined’ items.
+That project was Orenda Tribe (renamed in 2021 as 4Kinship), Amy’s upcycled and vintage clothing brand that makes ‘sustainably reimagined’ items.
 ‘We find old things, damaged things, things that are stuck in some warehouse that have been there for 50 years, and then we simply reimagine what they could be through colour or reconfiguration,’ she says.
 Orenda Tribe’s pieces are eye-catching, bright and unique – from tie-dyed vintage field jackets and turquoise jewellery to Mexican folk dresses and rodeo belt buckles.
 Amy avoids creating new items from scratch.
 ‘We’ve got enough stuff already on the planet,’ she says.
 ‘Let’s just focus on that.’

 Not long after launching the brand, Covid-19 ripped through Navajo Nation with a particular ferocity.
 Indigenous populations have been some of the hardest hit during the pandemic, and Amy has since dedicated huge amounts of time and energy drumming up money through a range of avenues to support her wider community.
 ‘We’ve raised close to a million in funding, close to a million in masks and close to a million in in-kind donations,’ she says, while pointing out that her former fashion career has been particularly helpful during this time.